-Instructions Package: Information about the 2012 IAL competition, including requirements, the NIA, and details concerning how to apply is included in the instructions package, which is available in the IAL FY 2012 Application.
+Instructions Package: Information about the 2014 IAL competition, including requirements, the NIA, FAQs, and details concerning how to apply is included in the FY14 IAL Application Instructions Package.

 This competition includes one absolute priority and four competitive preference priorities.

-- Absolute Priority – High-quality plan for innovative approaches to literacy that include book distribution, childhood literacy activities, or both, that is supported by at least one study that meets the definition of scientifically valid research as defined in the NIA.
+- Absolute Priority—High-quality plan for innovative approaches to literacy that include book distribution, childhood literacy activities, or both, and that is supported, at a minimum, by evidence of strong theory (as defined in 34 CFR 77.1 (c)).

-- Competitive Preference Priority 3- Improving Early Learning Outcomes (5 points)
+- Competitive Preference Priority 3—Improving Early Learning Outcomes (5 points); and

-We will award an additional 5 points to an application that meets either Priority 1 or 4.
-We award up to an additional 5 points to an applicant that meets Priority 2 and up to an additional 5 points to an applicant that meets Priority 3.
-A total of up to 15 additional points may be awarded.
-For more information on priorities, including information applicants must include in the application to meet them, see the Applicant Guide section of the Instructions Package.
+We will award an additional 5 points to an application that meets either Competitive Preference Priority 1 or 4.
+We will award an additional 5 points to an application that meets Competitive Preference Priority 2 and an additional 5 points to an application that meets Competitive Preference Priority 3.
+The maximum number of competitive preference points an application can receive for this competition is 15.